 Alright, you started saving early and saving tons of money like there is no tomorrow, but where are you investing it?
 You should be investing where you will get a good return on investment.
 Equities have a good track record so far.
 People throw around big numbers like 20% returns on equity and such, but it is very rare to find such great returns.
 A 10-12% return is certainly achievable in the long run in equities.
 Unless you are expert in the field of stock picking (if you think you are an expert then that clearly means you are not), I would suggest you invest in some good equity oriented mutual funds.
 Equity oriented mutual funds have given a good return in the past.
 Some well know old funds like HDFC Top 100 has given a compounded return of 20% in 22 years!
 Just imagine, if you had invested Rs.
 10,000 per month in the fund for the last 22 years, it would be worth 3.64 crores today and you would have invested only 26 lakhs over that time.

 But don’t just invest everything in equity oriented mutual funds.
 Keep some emergency fund (to cover 6 months of expenses) in liquid mutual funds.
 Finally as you are approaching retirement, move a good part of assets into safer ultra short term, and medium term funds.
-I will go into more details on how to allocate between debt and equity funds based on various stages of your retirement goal and market conditions in another post.
+More details on how to allocate between debt and equity funds based on various stages of your retirement goal and market conditions in The 70:30 Asset Allocationanother post.
 It is also good to have some investment in real estate if you are going to live in that house.
 Again, if you are an expert in the field, you can do real estate or gold investments or stock picking instead of mutual funds, but I would strongly advice against it.

 Step 4: Plan a Simple Retired Life